Pumpkin is one of those versatile ingredients that can be delicious on its own, as the star of a dish, as part of a drink, or even as a dessert.

-Here in Australia, pumpkins are consistently ranked in our top 10 most popular Aussie vegetables.
+Here in Australia, pumpkins are consistently ranked in our top 10 most popular vegetables.
 We love it in soups, risottos, on the barbeque, with roasts, or in scones and fruit cakes.
 Pumpkins first landed on Australian shores with the First Fleet in 1788 and we're still loving them today.
 They're cheap, they're versatile and they're good for us.
 What's not to love?

 Pumpkins come in an exciting array of shapes and sizes, each with its own distinct flavour and uses.
-Did you know the biggest pumpkin on record was grown in the USA and weighed a massive 667kg?
-Here are some (smaller) varieties you might want to try:
+Did you know the biggest pumpkin on record was grown in the USA and weighed a massive 667 kg?

-If you're after pumpkin puree or mash, it's best to steam them, as boiling can make it too wet.
+If you're after pumpkin puree or mash, it's best to steam the pumpkin, as boiling can make it too wet.
 Try making a classic soup for a winter's night, or putting it in a quiche or casserole, a stew or pie.
-Or try a warm winter salad with couscous, roasted beetroot and pumpkin, plus some onion, broccoli, chick peas and feta.
+Or try a warm winter salad with couscous, roasted beetroot and pumpkin, plus some onion, broccoli, chickpeas and feta.

 Already cut pumpkin can be stored in the fridge for up to a week, while whole pumpkins with unbroken skin will last for months in a cool, dry place (10-16 degrees).